Board of Trustees

 As director of the charity I tend to get involved in all aspects of what we do here, but primarily I help support the various teams of volunteers and give the guidance needed to keep things ticking over smoothly.
 I have a very active involvement in the charity's day-to-day, and in particular manage the rescue arrivals and rehoming waiting list.

 Rabbits, and more specifically managing the charity, has now evolved from being a hobby to being a way of life.
-It's not always easy and there are certainly challenging times when dealing with the often upsetting conditions we see some rabbits arrive in.
+It's not always easy and there are certainly challenging times when dealing with the often upsetting conditions in which some rabbits arrive.
 But nevertheless, it is highly rewarding to know we are playing our part, and are making a very real difference to rabbit welfare in Scotland.
 Seeing the work we do result in new hope and a lease of life to each rabbit in our care is something I would find very difficult to give up!

 I was never really an animal person growing up - didn't really understand why you would want an animal living in your house.